eventespresso/calendar-plus/README.txt

 ✔️ Collect attendee information for each event ticket or registration sold ✔️ Sell tickets and registrations to groups
 ✔️ Create multiple dates for the same event
-✔️ Create custom registration forms
-✔️ Create conditional registration form questions
+✔️ Create custom registration forms for each attendee, and multiple attendees ✔️ Create conditional registration form questions
 ✔️ Ask specific questions in the registration form depending on the attendees choose ✔️ Distribute digital tickets